modelon-community/fmi-library/FMILIB_Readme.txt

   Default: ON\n
   '\e fmilib_shared' may be used for dynamic linking.

-- \b FMILIB_FMI_PLATFORM - FMI platform defines the subdirectory within FMU where binary is located.\n
+- \b FMILIB_FMI1_PLATFORM - Defines the subdirectory within FMU
+  where binary is located, for FMI1.\n
-  The build system will automatically detect win32, win64, linux32, linux64,
+  The build system will automatically detect: win32, win64, linux32, linux64,
   darwin32, darwin64.

+- \b FMILIB_FMI2_PLATFORM - Defines the subdirectory within FMU
+  where binary is located, for FMI2.\n
+  The build system will automatically detect: win32, win64, linux32, linux64,
+  darwin32, darwin64.

+- \b FMILIB_FMI3_PLATFORM - Defines the subdirectory within FMU
+  where binary is located, for FMI3.\n
+  The build system will automatically detect: x86-windows, x86_64-windows, x86-linux, x86_64-linux, x86-darwin, x86_64-darwin.

 - \b FMILIB_BUILD_FOR_SHARED_LIBS  The static library 'fmilib' can be linked into shared libraries.\n